aklofas/map-machine/README.md

 ### Author mode

-Every way and node displayed with the random color picked for each author with `--mode author`.
+Every way and node is displayed with a random color picked for each author with `--mode author`.

 ![Author mode](doc/author.svg)